finnbar/ALTANTIS/README.md

 - [x] Automatic Discord server set up.
 - [x] Docking stations assign a role `at-base-{name}` which does as it says. (see notes in #bot-impl.)
 - [x] NPCs can trade.
 This is implemented by an `!interact` command, which does some command with NPCs.
-- [ ] Move NPCs to an integer ID system, and allow for deletion by ID.
+- [x] Move NPCs to an integer ID system, and allow for deletion by ID.
 (Thus relaxing the identical name constraint.)
+Also movement by ID.
+Just generally getting control of NPCs by ID.
+- [ ] Allow control to remove the engineering puzzles part of a submarine (for if someone urgently needs to leave).
+Can be done as a keyword.
+- [ ] Implement "ticking" - if you take damage, shit might explode.
+- [ ] Weather.
+Implement as an "overlay setting" that applies an attribute to all coordinates in a given file.
+Input: an ASCII map of only (c,s,.); Output: apply c, s or . to each square.
+- [ ] Team-specific mechanics.
+- [ ] Resource-rich squares that scanners can pick up.

 Quality of life things:
 - [x] If the loop hasn't started, only control commands work.
 Do this by modifying our `perform` and `perform_async` functions to check loop state.
 I might be able to unify `perform` and `perform_async` into just `perform` if we can await a non-async function - but I genuinely don't know if this works.